trinsic-id/v2-sdk/docs/reference/proto/index.md

 <a name="services-trustregistry-v1-GetMemberAuthorizationStatusRequest"></a>

 ### GetMemberAuthorizationStatusRequest
-Request to fetch member status in governance framework for a specific credential schema.
+Request to fetch member status in Trust Registry for a specific credential schema.

 | Field | Type | Description |